The Center in Burma

 United States government advisory work

-The Center advises the US State Department, the US Ambassador to Burma, the Assistant Secretary of State for East Asia, and the Senate Foreign Relations committee about issues of Burmese engagement.
-Center personnel recently met with the National Council of the Union of Burma (NCUB) and the United Nationalities Federal Council (UNFC) in Thailand to compose a Benchmark Memo, laying out a structured process of engagement between the US and the Burmese government.
+The Center has advised the US State Department, the US Ambassador to Burma, the Assistant Secretary of State for East Asia, and the Senate Foreign Relations committee about issues of Burmese engagement.
+Center personnel met with the National Council of the Union of Burma (NCUB) and the United Nationalities Federal Council (UNFC) in Thailand to compose a Benchmark Memo, laying out a structured process of engagement between the US and the Burmese government.
 The Benchmark Memo was presented to members of the United States government in late 2012.

 Opening discussions with the Burmese government

 Burma’s latest constitution was drafted by its military regime and published in September 2008.
 In 2010, for the first time in 20 years, general elections were held under the new constitution, resulting in victory for the military-backed Union Solidarity and Development Party.
 Despite widespread international suspicion of election fraud, the holding of elections was an important step forward.